 Health Claims Based on Authoritative Statements.
 The Food and Drug Administration Modernization Act of 1997 (FDAMA) provides a second way for the use of a health claim in food labeling to be authorized.
 Under FDAMA, a new health claim can be authorized by submitting a notification to FDA of a claim based on an "authoritative statement" from certain scientific bodies of the U.S. Government or the National Academy of Sciences.
 FDA has issued guidance on how a firm can submit such a notification and make use of authoritative statement-based health claims.
 This guidance can be found at: Notification of a Health Claim or Nutrient Content Claim Based on an Authoritative Statement of a Scientific Body.
 FDAMA does not include dietary supplements in the provisions for health claims based on authoritative statements.
 Consequently, this method of oversight for health claims cannot be used for dietary supplements at this time.
 Examples of health claims based on authoritative statements may also be found at: A Food Labeling Guide - Appendix C: Health Claims.

 Qualified Health Claims.
 FDA's Interim Procedures for Qualified Health Claims in the Labeling of Conventional Human Food and Human Dietary Supplements describes the agency’s process for considering petitions for the use of a qualified health claim in food labeling.
 When there is emerging evidence for a relationship between a food substance (a food, food component, or dietary ingredient) and reduced risk of a disease or health-related condition, but the evidence is not well enough established to meet the significant scientific agreement standard required for FDA to issue an authorizing regulation, the qualified health claim petition process provides a mechanism to request that FDA review the scientific evidence and exercise enforcement discretion to permit the use of the qualified claim in food labeling.
 If, after evaluating the quality and strength of the totality of the scientific evidence, FDA finds that credible evidence supports the claim, the agency issues a letter outlining the circumstances under which it intends to consider the exercise of enforcement discretion for use of the claim in food labeling.
 Qualifying language is included as part of the claim to indicate that the evidence supporting the claim is limited.
 Although FDA's letters of enforcement discretion are issued to the petitioner requesting the qualified health claim, the qualified claims are available for use on any food or dietary supplement product meeting the enforcement discretion conditions specified in the letter.
 FDA has issued guidance on interim procedures for qualified health claims (see Interim Procedures for Qualified Health Claims in the Labeling of Conventional Human Food and Human Dietary Supplements) and on the scientific criteria the agency uses in conducting health claim evaluations (see Evidence-Based Review System for the Scientific Evaluation of Health Claims).
 Qualified health claim petitions that are submitted to FDA will be available for public review and comment.
 A listing of petitions open for public comment is at the FDA Dockets Management website.
-A summary of the qualified health claims authorized by FDA may be found at: Qualified Health Claims Subject to Enforcement Discretion.
 For more information see Qualified Health Claims.

 Nutrient Content Claims